A Complex Mess: Simple IRA Maximum Contributions 2025 and Beyond

 After reading all of this, your first thought might be, what a mess, why would a company voluntarily offer this if it’s such a headache?
 The answer: employee attraction and retention.
 Most companies have the same problem right now, finding and retaining high-quality employees.
 If you can offer a benefit to your employees that your competitors do not, it could mean the difference between a new employee accepting or rejecting your offer.

 The Secure Act 2.0 introduced a long list of new features and changes to employer-sponsored retirement plans.
-These changes are being implemented in phases over the next few years, with some other big changes starting in 2024.
+These changes are being implemented in phases over the next few years, with some other big changes that started in 2024.
 The introduction of Roth to Simple IRA plans just happens to be the first of many.
 Companies that take the time to understand these new options and evaluate whether or not they would add value to their employee benefits package will have a competitive advantage when it comes to attracting and retaining employees.

 Other Secure Act 2.0 Articles: